kuhlman-labs/PR-Updater-Bot/README.md

 In the `config.yml` file, update the `app_id` , `wehook secret` and `private_key` fields with the values from your GitHub App.
 Update the URL field with the URL of your GitHub Enterprise instance.

+For the `app_configuration` field, you can specify the `pull_request_preamble` which will be added to the PR comment when the PR is updated.
+You can also specify the `pull_request_labels` which will filter the PRs that the app will update.
+If you do not specify any labels, the app will update all Open PRs.

 ### Run the App

 Start the app by running `go run pull-updater.go`.
 You can also build the app by running `go build` and then running the executable.